spectrocloud/librarium/packages/docs/content/00-release-notes.md

 * Palette 2.2.0 has stepped up to an upgraded Cluster API version for better automation, integration and efficiency.
 * Pack Updates:
      * We recommend our users to deploy Kubernetes version 1.19.x and above for improved stability and compatiblity
-     * We added support for vSphere-CSI storage driver version 2.3.x
+     * We recommend our users to deploy vSphere CSI storage driver version 2.3.x for enhanced performance

 # November 20, 2021 - Release 2.1.0